“Miss Show Business? Who else but Judy Garland?”

 Listen to “I Can’t Give You Anything But Love” here:

-May 26, 1964: While Judy was in Hong Kong, her sister Mary Jane Gumm (1915-1964), nicknamed “Sue,” died the victim of an apparent suicide.
-She was living in Las Vegas, Nevada, and visiting her friend, the singer John Morrissey, when she took her life.
+May 26, 1964: While Judy was in Hong Kong, her sister Mary Jane Gumm (1915-1964), nicknamed “Sue,” died.
+She was living in Las Vegas, Nevada, and visiting her friend, the singer John Morrissey, when she took her own life.
 The article above notes the initial cause of death as “chronic infection of the pancreas.”
 Sadly, Sue had become an alcoholic and struggled with depression.
 She had previously attempted suicide on December 3, 1963, by taking an overdose of sleeping pills.

 Judy was not given the news for several days because, while in Hong Kong, she accidentally took an overdose of pills late at night on May 28th.
 She was rushed to the hospital where her stomach was pumped (damaging her vocal cords) and she was in a coma for 15 hours.
 See the May 28, 1964, entry for details.

 May 26, 1965: Judy was in Cincinnati, Ohio, for her upcoming concert on May 29th.
 On this night she visited the local Playboy Club.
 No photos were taken and it’s never been said what Judy thought about the club.
-There’s no doubt she got a kick out of it and make some great jokes!
+Undoubtedly, she got a kick out of it and probably made some great new jokes/stories!